-The reports contain the following specific guidelines that may be adopted by regulators.
+The following reports contain security guidelines that should be adopted by regulators for securing DFS:

-- 1. Recommendations to mitigate SS7 vulnerabilities - 2.
+- 1. Recommendations for DFS regulators to mitigate SS7 vulnerabilities - 2.
 Model Memorandum of Understanding between a Telecommunications Regulator and a Central Bank Related to Security for Digital Financial Services - 3.
-Recommendations for securing mobile payment apps - 4.
-Recommendations for operators and regulators for SIM card risks such as SIM swap fraud and SIM card recycling
+Technical guidelines for securing mobile payment apps - 4.
+Recommendations for operators and regulators to address SIM card risks such as SIM swap fraud and SIM card recycling